openfga/dotnet-sdk/docs/OpenFgaApi.md

             try
             {
-                // [EXPERIMENTAL] Get all object ids of the given type that the user has a relation with ListObjectsResponse response = await openFgaApi.ListObjects(body);
+                // [EXPERIMENTAL] Get all objects of the given type that the user has a relation with ListObjectsResponse response = await openFgaApi.ListObjects(body);
                 Debug.WriteLine(response);
             }